 Depression is one of the most commonly diagnosed mental disorders, affecting more than 250 million people globally.
+Today, it is particularly plaguing the geriatric population.
 For those feeling overwhelmed by the emptiness and hopelessness that is characteristic of depression, it’s important to know that even the most severe cases of depression can be treated.
 The more quickly the disorder is diagnosed, the more effective the treatment will be and the sooner the person can regain agency over their life.

 Helping a Loved One with Depression – Early Intervention

 The key to overcoming depression is early intervention.
 Individuals experiencing the above symptoms are urged to get in touch with a mental health professional as soon as possible.
 If you aren’t ready or comfortable reaching out to a doctor, please tell a family member or friend – someone you can trust – and have them guide you in the right direction.
 Living with depression is often painful, lonely and can cause those affected to even have thoughts of suicide.
 If you or a loved one is considering the idea of attempting suicide, please call the National Suicide Prevention Lifeline at 1-800-273-TALK (1-800-273-8255).
 You and your life are worth it, and there are always people ready and available to help you through the darkest depths of depression.